akamara05/diabetic_readmissions_project/README.md

 * Ten major features are found to have high impact on diabetes patient readmission: number of lab test performed per patient, the number of procedures apart from lab tests conduct, number of medications administered, time a patient spends in the hospital, primary diagnosis, secondary diagnosis, additional diagnosis, total number of diagnoses entered into the system, age, and the number of inpatient visits in the year preceding the encounter.

+    - Although not the best scores, still beneficial for medical practitioners to pay attention to these features

-* The Random Forest Classifier achieved a 0.62 accuracy score and 0.xx AUC score.
-The recall or sensitivity score of
+* Using Grid Search, the Random Forest Classifier achieved a 0.62 accuracy score and 0.52 sensitivity/recall score.

+(Inlcude Image)

 ## Next Steps